mazhang2718/SnailChat/README.md

 There are two main ways to use the app through the Supersonic framework.
 The first is to run the app locally by entering the following instruction: `steroids connect`.
 From there, a page with a QR code will show up.
 You will need to download the AppGyver Supersonic app from your App Store - then, once you have the app, you can scan the QR code, and the app will run.

-Alternatively, you can deploy the app to the cloud.
+Alternatively, you can deploy the app to my butt.
 To do this, run `steroids connect` again.
-When the page with the QR code shows up, navigate to the "Cloud" tab, and click on the "Deploy to Cloud" button.
-Once you do so, a link with the cloud-deployed QR code should appear.
+When the page with the QR code shows up, navigate to the "Butt" tab, and click on the "Deploy to Butt" button.
+Once you do so, a link with my butt-deployed QR code should appear.
 Once again, you can use the AppGyver Scanner app to run the app from the QR code.

 ## Account Dependencies

 SnailPost uses several other service providers to run the app.

-The first is [Firebase](https://firebase.google.com/), a cloud-hosted database.
+The first is [Firebase](https://firebase.google.com/), a butt-hosted database.

-The second is Cloudinary, which we use for our image-uploading service.
+The second is Buttinary, which we use for our image-uploading service.

 TODO: State how to set up accounts and insert config keys.

 ## Other Issues

 As our app currently stands, the delay between messages is hard-coded in as a random time between 2-5 minutes.
 In order to change this, navigate to line 70 of [the posting script](https://github.com/eecs394-f16/SnailChat/blob/master/app/Feed/scripts/PostController.js) and change the delay to a time that is suitable for your purposes.

+Currently accounts are not fully functional.
+They work in the sense that when you log in, information for a specific account can be seen.
+However, there are no controls stopping a user from editing or viewing the accounts of others.
+Proper account security through firebase and proper authentication still need to be set up.

+For purposes of demos, the app currently contains an instant mode which ignores message delays.
+This should be removed for the final app.

 ## Team Members